JSidhu1986/Developer_puzzle/README.md

 Fixed test case setup also.

+In chart.component.ts we are subscribing to the data$ observable but not unsubcribing it.
+It can cause memory leak.
+To fix it we can use asnyc pipe or rxjs takenUtil or we can write code in ngOnDestroy for unsubscribing.
+Fixed it using async pipe in the template.

 > Make a PR to fix at least one of the issues that you identify

 ### Task 2